-The only time a student will be taken from class for support is when this arrangement has already been made between our department, the parent and either the classroom teacher or school-based support team.
+The only time a student will be taken from class for support is when this arrangement has already been made between the parent and either the classroom teacher or school-based support team.
+The department will be available to enhance the support once the decision is made.